-- 1. Accelerate the generation of new clinical knowledge - Build a community of learning for primary care practices to improve quality, access, reach, patient safety and effectiveness of care by implementing new clinical knowledge into clinical practice
+- 1. Accelerate the generation of new clinical knowledge - 2.
+Build a community of learning for primary care practices to improve quality, access, reach, patient safety and effectiveness of care by implementing new clinical knowledge into clinical practice

-N2 PBRN will adopt elements of five evidence-based practices and best practices (EBP-BPs) that have been demonstrated to be effective at transforming clinical research into a more clinician-engaged, cost effective, accelerated research and translation model, with significant clinical and public health impact.
+N PBRN will adopt elements of five evidence-based practices and best practices (EBP-BPs) that have been demonstrated to be effective at transforming clinical research into a more clinician-engaged, cost effective, accelerated research and translation model, with significant clinical and public health impact.
 This project will accelerate selection, design, initiation, completion, dissemination and implementation of research that: (a) improves patient outcomes, (b) has widespread utility within the national (and international) clinical and public health domains, and (c) does not compromise patient safety.

-The N2-PBRN online training curriculum aims to enhance the skills of current PBRN researchers and practicing clinicians who are interested in participating in clinical research.
+The $N^2$ -PBRN online training curriculum aims to enhance the skills of current PBRN researchers and practicing clinicians who are interested in participating in clinical research.
 The curriculum consists of four tracks focusing on:

-- 1. Evidence-based practices and best practices (EBP & BPs) demonstrated to be effective at transforming clinical research into a more clinician-engaged, cost effective, accelerated research and translation model, with significant clinical and public health impact

-- Training in research methodology for practicing clinicians who wish to become engaged in Comparative Effectives Research (CER), Patient-Centered Outcomes Research (PCOR), and Dissemination/Implementation Research (DIR)
+- 1. Evidence-based practices and best practices (EBP & BPs) demonstrated to be effective at transforming clinical research into a more clinician-engaged, cost effective, accelerated research and translation model, with significant clinical and public health impact - 2.
+A "Virtual Faculty" of N PBRN Directors and their PBRN-related research - 3.
+N-PBRN academic partners and their PBRN-related research - 4.
+Training in research methodology for practicing clinicians who wish to become engaged in Comparative Effectives Research (CER), Patient-Centered Outcomes Research (PCOR), and Dissemination/Implementation Research (DIR)